Why does deployment frequency matter?

 Having a robust CI/CD pipeline

-The last thing you want is having a convoluted, manual process to building, testing, and deploying your code.
+To deploy multiple times a day, you need an automated build pipeline to reduce the overhead and toil of releasing software to customers.
+The last thing you want is a convoluted, manual process for building, testing, and deploying your code.
 It’s a surefire way to make sure you release to your customers less frequently.
+Having a CI/CD pipeline in place instills confidence when making changes.
+That confidence leads to more frequent changes.

 Minimizing the size of changes

-If your engineers have a tendency to work on large pull requests that lead to lots of changes in a single Git commit, it’s going to be hard to deploy frequently even if you have the tools.
+A robust CI/CD system paves the way for getting code built and out the door faster, but it takes time for engineering departments to adapt and leverage this capability.
+If your engineers tend to work on large pull requests that lead to lots of changes in a single Git commit, it’s going to be hard to deploy frequently, even if you have the tools.

 Building an ownership culture